 For the CyPath® Lung test, patients are given a small sample collection kit during an office visit with their physician.
 (See Figure above.)
 A patient collects his or her sample at home using a hand-held assist device called an acapella® Choice Blue (Smiths Medical), which acts to break up mucus in the lung by breathing through it.
 The hand-held acapella® Choice Blue is provided with the kit.
 The use of the acapella® Choice Blue helps the patient cough up the sputum from the lung into a collection cup that is also supplied with the kit.
 In addition to the kit's step-by-step instructions, an instructional video and a live patient coach is available by calling 855-MYLUNGS to help patients with sample collection.
 With the patient's permission, the patient coach will proactively call or text patients to offer assistance.
-After a sample is collected, the patient puts the collection cup containing the sample in the kit and uses a pre-addressed envelope contained in the kit to overnight the sample to the laboratory.
+After a sample in the kit and uses a pre-addressed envelope contained in the kit to overnight the sample to the laboratory.